devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 ![](/img/retrospective/2items.PNG)

-You can expand it and see the other feedback related.
+You can expand it and see the other related feedback.

 ![](/img/retrospective/2itemsextended.PNG)

-# Vote for feedbacks
+# Vote for feedback

-Now your items are grouped and your board is now clean and organize.
-You can ask your team or client to vote for the items they agree with or think are more important.
+Now your items are grouped and your board is clean and organized.
+You can ask your team or client to vote for the items they agree with or think are most important.

-Each member can give any number of vote per item they want.
+Each member can give any number of votes per item they want.

-It should give a good idea of what items are consider important
+It would give a good understanding of what items are considered important

 ![](/img/retrospective/votes.PNG)

-At any time a feedback can be delete.
+At any time feedback can be deleted.

-That is your choice to let say for example remove all the feedbacks that didn't have any vote.
+That is your choice... removing feedback that didn't have any votes for example.

 # Act

-Everything described previously led to this important moment.

-Everything described above can be done without any meeting which is a big gain of time and productivity.
+Everything mentioned above has led to this important moment, as now this can be done without a meeting which is time and productivity win.

-Now that is time to gather everyone (or not).
-But this is the phase were you can review, create items or action items base on feedbacks.
+Now that it is time to gather everyone (or not), this is the phase were you can review, create items or action items base on feedback.

 You have 2 possible views for this